 Thank you for safely delivering critical medical supplies for our hospitals, food for us to feed our families, and daily household products that keep our homes and businesses running.
 America depends on this freight.

 Truck drivers are our modern-day heroes and we are so grateful for you.
 We know your job is difficult and that our country would not survive without you.
 You facilitate life as we know it every day of the year, through good times and through crises and it will be because of the kind of selflessness and strength that you display every day that we as a nation rise together to make it through this pandemic together.

 Our planet is in the throes of unprecedented uncertainty.
-The coronavirus (COVID-19) has already disrupted life in ways that affect every one of us on a daily basis.
-Restaurants, movie theaters, gyms, and countless other public spaces are shutting down, while grocery stores are inundated with shoppers stocking up on supplies.
-Families who are able are hunkered down together, staying indoors to avoid spreading or contracting the virus.
-For most of the world, this event has made unusual demands of them.
+The coronavirus (COVID-19) disrupted life in ways that affected every one of us.
+Restaurants, movie theaters, gyms, and countless other public spaces were shut down, while grocery stores were inundated with shoppers stocking up on supplies.
+Families who were able hunkered down together, staying indoors to avoid spreading or contracting the virus.
+For most of the world, this event made unusual demands of them.